-- If German or English is set as the language in the operating system then this language is used during installation and is set by default as the language for openFT.
-In the case of all other system languages, you are asked whether German or English is to be used for installation and as the default language (see also section "Switching the language interface" on page 57). - If you want to encrypt file contents, you must also install openFT-CR V12.0 for Windows systems.
+- If you want to encrypt file contents, you must also install openFT-CR V12.0 for Unix systems.
 This software is offered without a license at a fixed price.
 If an openFT-CR version < V10.0 is already installed, then you must first uninstall this version before installing openFT.
-You may only install openFT-CR V12.0 after openFT V12.0 has been installed.
+You may only install openFT-CR V12.0 after openFT V12.0 has been installed. - If you want to use the openFT-Script interface or the Java API then the J2SETM Runtime Environment 5.0 (JRE 5.0) or higher must be installed on your system.